MicrosoftDocs/well-architected/well-architected/operational-excellence/tradeoffs.md

 # Operational Excellence tradeoffs

 Operational Excellence provides workload quality through the implementation of clear team standards, understood responsibility and accountability, attention to customer outcomes, and team cohesion.
-The implentation of these goals is rooted in DevOps, which recommends minimizing process variance, reducing human error, and ultimately increasing the return of value for the workload.
+The implementation of these goals is rooted in DevOps, which recommends minimizing process variance, reducing human error, and ultimately increasing the return of value for the workload.
 That value isn't just measured against the functional requirements served by the components of the workload.
 It's also measured by the value that the team delivers in striving for improvement.

 During the design phase of a workload and over its lifecycle, as continuous improvement steps are taken, it's important to consider how decisions based on the [Operational Excellence design principles](./principles.md) and the recommendations in the [Design review checklist for Operational Excellence](./checklist.md) might influence the goals and optimizations of other pillars.
 Certain decisions might benefit some pillars but constitute tradeoffs for others.
 This article describes example tradeoffs that a workload team might encounter when designing workload architecture and operations.